pachyderm/pachyderm/examples/kubeflow/mnist/README.md

 ## Epilogue - Data Lineage for Existing Kubeflow Pipelines

-Some Kubeflow users might get the impression that they can only use Pachyderm if they rewrite their kubeflow pipelines to embed them in a Pachyderm pipeline.
+Some Kubeflow users might get the impression that they can only use Pachyderm if they rewrite their Kubeflow pipelines to embed them in a Pachyderm pipeline.
 Not so!
-Pachyderm can run *preexisting* kubeflow pipelines, version their output, and track their data lineage as well.
+Pachyderm can run *preexisting* Kubeflow pipelines, version their output, and track their data lineage as well.
 To illustrate, the alternative commands below show Pachyderm running an existing Kubeflow pipeline this way:

 ```
 # Connect your local machine to kubeflow's pipeline API